lecode-official/pytorch-lottery-ticket-hypothesis/README.md

 <a id="7">**[7]**</a> Karen Simonyan and Andrew Zisserman.
 "Very Deep Convolutional Networks for Large-Scale Image Recognition".
 In: arXiv e-prints (Sept.
 2014). arXiv: 1409.1556 [cs.CV].

 <a id="8">**[8]**</a> Hattie Zhou, Janice Lan, Rosanne Liu, and Jason Yosinski.
 "Deconstructing Lottery Tickets: Zeros, Signs, and the Supermask".
 In: Advances in Neural Information Processing Systems.
 Ed. by H. Wallach, H. Larochelle, A. Beygelzimer, F. d’Alch ́e-Buc, E. Fox, and R. Garnett.
 Vol. 32.
 Curran Associates, Inc., 2019. url: https://proceedings.neurips.cc/paper/2019/file/113d7a76ffceca1bb350bfe145467c6-Paper.pdf.

-## To-Do's

-1. Intelligently retain model checkpoint files
-2. Extensively log hyperparameters and training statistics
-3. Add support for plotting training statistics
-4. Make it possible to gracefully abort the training process
-5. Add support for macOS on ARM64
-6. Implement the ResNet-18 model
-7. Perform extensive experiments on all supported models and datasets and record the results in the read me
-8. Make it possible to redo all of the experiments from the original paper
-9. Add support for different mask-0 and mask-1 actions
-10. Make Dropout optional